Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Earl Lucas is no stranger to luxury: He once designed aircraft interiors for the Sultan of Brunei that dazzled with strategically placed silver and gold.

-Today, as Chief Exterior Designer for The Lincoln Motor Company, his attention to detail is just as precise – albeit more subtle.
+Today, as Chief Exterior Designer for Lincoln, his attention to detail is just as precise – albeit more subtle.
 Lincoln’s hallmark is “quiet luxury,” and Lucas’ expertise is sculpting shapely lines, form and structure for high-end clients.

 “It changes your mindset, absolutely.
 It changes everything, from surface language to the amount of features,” he says.
 “The luxury customer simply expects a different look, a different style – the chrome appointments, the amenities.
 The sense of style and prestige goes up when you’re designing for Lincoln.”